lapisrocks/DiscreteAdversarialDistillation/README.md

 Scripts can be found in easyrobust/scripts

 Please update the paths with your actual system path.
+To reproduce paper results, please initialize the model with the base pretrained ViT or ResNet50 models.

 ### Citation